 16. Member Comments

 Commissioner Deutsch thanked Gary Harrell and his spouse for being flexible about Gary’s retirement departure date.
-Commissioner Deutsch asked Secretary Nandam for consideration of US 41 and West Tarpon intersection.
-A request was also made to review the intersection of Flamingo Blvd and SR 776 where traffic stacks due to a lengthy timing.
+Commissioner Deutsch asked Secretary Nandam for consideration of adjusting the traffic signal at US 41 and West Tarpon Blvd intersection.
+A request was also made to review the intersection of Flamingo Blvd and SR 776 where traffic stacks due to a lengthy signal timing.

 Commissioner Deutsch gave a presentation on Cheney Road/Way Issues (June 2021) regarding parking problem on Cheney Way across from the Cheney Brothers facility.
 This issue was discussed by Airport Authority Executive Director Jim Parrish at the last Charlotte County Airport Authority Meeting.
-There were a number of issues at this location arising from truck queuing, including the impact on potential future development, the need for the Airport Authority to prepare the ground on three acres in the area, the installation of no parking signs along the road and a request that FDOT reopening the former rest stop area to truck traffic during the nighttime hours of 6 pm to 6 am.
+There were a number of issues at this location arising from truck queuing, including the impact on potential future development, the need for the Airport Authority to prepare the ground on three acres in the area, the installation of no parking signs along the road and a request that FDOT consider reopening the former rest stop area to truck traffic during the nighttime hours of 6 pm to 6 am.
+Particularly concerning was that the problem had negatively affected the CCAA effort to lease property in the area to another important distribution center.

 Secretary Nandam stated that this truck queuing issue was typical for warehouse areas.
 He noted that the same situation was occurring in Lakeland, Florida.
 Often companies were required to build a staging area in front of their facilities during the approval process.
 He had spoken with County Administration regarding the matter and identified FDOT Freight Coordinator Keith Robbins as the FDOT designated contact person who has already reaching out to all stakeholders.
 As far as the old rest stop area where maintenance is an issue, FDOT had already leased the area to the Sheriff’s Department and the Tax Collector for their purposes.
 Once the need was defined with all parties, the topic would be addressed.
 Commissioner Tiseo wondered if perhaps Cheney Brothers could look at their security protocols, utilize their on-site roads and fencing for stacking, and consider reconfiguring their area.
 Commissioner Deutsch stated that he was starting the discussion in his role as the County’s Airport Liaison.
 Commissioner Tiseo referenced a future meeting’s Plan Use Agenda for discussion of a nearby private freight area at US 17 and Piper Road.
 Commissioner Deutsch stated that he had no answers and was just sharing the issue to brainstorm it.